LithMage/smartnode/README.md

 1. Make sure the daemon is always running: `makerun.sh`
 2. Make sure the daemon is never stuck: `checkdaemon.sh`
 3. Upgrade script and its cronjob onto root user: `upgrade.sh`
 4. Adds truncation for debug.log every 15 min.
+(Thanks to @thoriumbr#3917 on discord)
 - These scripts are downloaded from original Git: https://github.com/SmartCash/smartnode

 #### Login to your vps with user used to install wallet, donwload the install.sh file and then run it: